-The success of our business depends primarily upon our ability to develop and commercialize CPI-006, CPI-818 and ciforadenant.
-Although CPI-006, CPI-818 and ciforadenant are currently in clinical development, our research programs may fail to identify other potential product candidates, or advance them into and through clinical development for a number of reasons.
+The success of our business depends primarily upon our ability to develop and commercialize CPI-818, ciforadenant and mupadolimab.
+Although CPI-818, ciforadenant and mupadolimab are currently in clinical development, our research programs may fail to identify other potential product candidates, or advance them into and through clinical development for a number of reasons.
 Our research methodology may be unsuccessful in identifying other potential product candidates or our other potential product candidates may be shown to have harmful side effects or may have other characteristics that may make the products unmarketable or unlikely to receive marketing approval.
 It may also take greater human and financial resources to identify additional therapeutic opportunities for our product candidates or to develop suitable potential product candidates through our research programs than we will possess, thereby limiting our ability to diversify and expand our product candidate portfolio.